Iran–Russia relations: Trade

 In early February 2023, Tehran and Moscow announced they fully linked the Russian Financial Messaging System of the Bank of Russia (SPFS) with Iran's SEPAM national financial messaging service; both countries had been excluded from SWIFT.
 Bilateral economic ties had intensified since sanctions were placed on Russia after the Russian invasion of Ukraine, and chances for the revival of the JCPOA with Iran faded in late 2022.
 In 2022/23, Russia with US$2.7 billion is by far the largest investor in the sanctioned Iranian economy.
 As both countries face dramatically devalued currencies, Russia and Iran aim to link their payment system to larger economies such as India and China.

 In May 2023, the US said that Iran and Russia are working to build more drones which will be used against Ukraine.

 In June 2023, Iran's Transport Minister, Mehrdad Bazrpash, announced plans to create a joint shipping company with the Russian Federation.
 Iran places great emphasis on the importance of the Volga and Caspian Seas for trade with Russia.
 Both countries have reached a quadrilateral agreement with Uzbekistan and Turkmenistan regarding the transit of oil products and grain.

 In September 2025, Iran signed a $25 billion agreement with Russia to build four small nuclear power plants in Sirik in Iran.
 The Generation III reactors are expected to produce 5 GW of electricity.
 Iran, which suffers power shortages at times of high demand, currently has one operating nuclear power plant, in Bushehr.
 Also built by Russia, it has a capacity of 1 GW.

+In December 2025, Iran launched three domestically developed satellites—Paya, Kowsar, and Zafar-2—into low Earth orbit using a Russian Soyuz-2.1b rocket from Vostochny Cosmodrome.
+The mission, conducted in cooperation with Roscosmos, was intended for Earth observation, environmental monitoring, and agricultural research.
+This launch represents a continuation of bilateral collaboration in high-technology sectors and reflects the growing role of scientific and technological exchanges within the broader framework of trade and economic relations between Iran and Russia.